makerdao/testchain-client/explainer.md

 .
 obs.unsubscribe();
 ```
-In the above example, the RxJS Observable is assigned to our `chainStream` constant.
-We use `subscribe` to pass two callbacks which are executed dependent on incoming events.
+In the above example, the RxJS Observable is assigned to our `chainStream` constant. `subscribe` takes two functions as arguments and are executed on an effective infinite loop for each incoming event fired from the backend on each channel.

 The first, is where all incoming data is passed and where a user should expect to find the chain events and returning data.
-The client has bootstrapped the `event` name to each returned object to make it easier for the user to specify a target event.
+The client has bootstrapped the `event` name to each returned payoad object to make it easier for the user to specify a target event.
 The second callback is the error event which is used in the event that a chain fires an error event (TODO).
-We can easily unsubscribe from these events later.
+We can easily subscribe and unsubscribe from these events whenever we want.

 ##### `once()`